-Consider the plane $\Pi$ thru $[p,q]$ that is perpendicular to the $(x,z)$-plane.
-Note that $\Pi$ cuts from $\Sigma$ a compact region $\Delta$.
-By a general position argument (see \ref{lem:reg-section}) we can assume that $\Delta$ is a compact surface with boundary line in $\Pi$ and the remaining part of $\Delta$ lies on one side from $\Pi$.
+Consider the plane $\Pi$ thru $[p,q]$ that is perpendicular to the $(x,z)$-plane. $\Pi$ cuts from $\Sigma$ a compact region $\Delta$.
+By a general position argument (see \ref{lem:reg-section}), we can assume that $\Delta$ is a compact surface with its boundary line in $\Pi$, and the remaining part of $\Delta$ lies strictly on one side from $\Pi$.
 Since the plane $\Pi$ is convex, this statement contradicts \ref{lem:convex-saddle}.

 Summarizing, $\Theta$ is an open convex set of $H$ that contains all points above $z=r$.
-By convexity, together with any point $w$, the set $\Theta$ contains all points on the half-lines that start as $w$ and {}\emph{point up}; that is, in directions with positive $z$-coordinate.
+By convexity, together with any point $w$, the set $\Theta$ contains all points on the half-lines that start at $w$ and \textit{point up}; that is, in directions with positive $z$-coordinate.
 In other words, with any point $w$, the set $\Theta$ contains all points with larger $z$-coordinates.

 Since $\Theta$ is open it can be described by an inequality $z>r_0$.
 It follows that the plane $z=r_0$ supports $\Sigma$ at some point (in fact at many points).
 By \ref{prop:surf-support}, the latter is impossible --- a contradiction. \qeds